Julian88Tex/CumulusCI-Talent-Hub/README.md

-# CumulusCI-Professionals-Network
+# CumulusCI-Talent-Hub

 ## Introduction
-Welcome to the CumulusCI-Professionals-Network!
-This repository serves as a professional network for individuals skilled in CumulusCI, Salesforce DX, and Salesforce DevOps.
+Welcome to the CumulusCI-Talent-Hub!
+This repository is a professional network for individuals skilled in CumulusCI, Salesforce DX, and Salesforce DevOps.
 Here, you can find a curated list of professionals with expertise in development, testing, consulting, and more, all within the Salesforce ecosystem.

 ## Resources
 - [CumulusCI GitHub Repository](https://github.com/SFDO-Tooling/CumulusCI)